Moment Of Inertia For A Disc

 Importance of Uniform Density

 The formulas derived above assume that the disc has uniform density.
-If the density varies across the disc, the calculation of the moment of inertia becomes more complex and requires integrating over the varying density distribution.
+Even so, if the density varies across the disc, the calculation of the moment of inertia becomes more complex and requires integrating over the varying density distribution.
 In such cases, you would need to know the density as a function of radial distance, ρ(r), and the integration would involve this function: I = ∫ r² dm = ∫ ρ(r) dA where dA is the differential area element.

 Parallel Axis Theorem